ppy/osu-wiki/wiki/Tournaments/OWC/2022/en.md

 7. An optional 3-minute break will be offered between the first and second playthrough of the mappool.
 8. All teams will play their qualifiers in separate rooms.
 It is *suggested* that teams do not broadcast or share their results publicly to avoid seed manipulation.
    - Teams may be grouped into a singular room if there are not enough referees available at match time.
+9. The seeding method used for Qualifiers will be %MAX — the highest combined team score for each map will receive 100% of the points, and every other team will be awarded a percentage of that top score.
+   - The exact formula that will be used for all teams (and for each map) is `Final Score = Team Score / MAX Score`, where:
+     - `Final Score` is the percentage awarded to the current team
+     - `Team Score` is the score the current team achieved on the current map
+     - `MAX Score` is the highest score achieved for the current map
-9. Only the top 32 seeded teams will advance to the Round of 32.
+10. Only the top 32 seeded teams will advance to the Round of 32.
-10. The Qualifiers stage results will be published both on this page as well as a spreadsheet which will feature detailed information about every score submitted.
+11. The Qualifiers stage results will be published both on this page as well as a spreadsheet which will feature detailed information about every score submitted.

 ### Stage instructions